 Mungo Thomson hangs two mirrors facing one another with the Time’s trademark frame and title text painted on them, making you the person of the year.
 Since there are two, the reflections are infinitely recursive.

 Matt Sheridan Smith’s beautifully drawn portraits which have been covered in the weird silver stuff that covers lottery tickets, which has been partially scratched to reveal the drawings underneath. (did he use a quarter to remove it?)
 At first I thought they looked like portraits from various currency.
 As it so happens, they’re friends of the artist.
 The style of work combined with the scratch ticket and all of it pointing to money is awesome.

 Probably my favorite piece, Alex Schweder La’a small subtle installation literally lives and grows above the stairwell; which if you don’t pay attention you’ll disregard as mold - something else we sort of take for granted in our damp region.
 Its presence slowly eats away at the structure of the building, changing it over time, pieces of the paint and drywall slowly disappearing under the blooming fuzz.
 The world itself revolves around a pattern of growth and consumption, only to grow and consume again.
 Out of everything I’ve seen in this exhibition, this is the one that resonates most with the title, and with Western Bridge’s pending demise.

 These pieces have an earthiness I relate to.
 I feel the presence and the hand of the artist when I look at them.
 What more could I ask?
 I want to know the maker of these things is with me, as buried in the work as I am, making a beautiful mess of things inside and out.

-Sadly, most of this show doesn’t give me what I’m looking for, outside of everything I both love and hate about contemporary art.
-Nonetheless, I will miss Western Bridge when it is gone.
+Ultimately, this show gives everything I both love and hate about contemporary art.
+Therefore I will miss Western Bridge when it is gone.
 Tremendously.